Skip to main content

 COL’s partners in Solomon Islands include:

-• Ministry of Education and Human Resource Development
+• Ministry of Education and Human Resources Development

 • Solomon Islands National University